Adam Smith and Nick Jacobs each score 17 points to lead the offense

 The 1990 Oakland (Mich.)
 University graduate won 150 games faster (seven seasons) than any coach in Dayton history.
 Over the last four seasons combined, his teams went 13-4 against BCS-level teams.

 Gregory clearly put an emphasis on academics during his tenure at Dayton.
 Entering the 2010-11 season, every senior who played for Gregory graduated (23-of-23).
 All seven seniors who played on the 2010 NIT title team graduated the following spring.

-He and his staff made a big splash on the recruiting trail in their first year on the job, signing four highly-regarded high school players from the Atlanta area to form a class ranked as high as 14th nationally.
-He has added three more highly regarded players for the 2013-14 season and two more in the 2014 class.
+Gregory and his staff made a big splash on the recruiting trail in their first year on the job, signing four highly-regarded high school players from the Atlanta area to form a class ranked as high as 14th nationally.
+Tech added three more highly regarded players for the 2013-14 season and two more in the 2014 class.

 Prior to becoming the head coach at Dayton, Gregory spent the second of two highly-successful stints at Michigan State, where he was an assistant coach for two years before being promoted to associate head coach under Izzo for the 2001-02 and 2002-03 seasons.
 During those four years, the Spartans won one NCAA championship (2000), made three Elite Eight appearances, two Final Fours and claimed two Big Ten Conference championships.
 MSU also saw four of its players selected in the first round of the NBA draft and the Spartans signed six McDonald's All-Americans during that four-year run.